 Volker Wittpahl, Director of the Institute for Innovation and Technology, VDI/VDE-IT

 Moderation: Robert Thielicke, Editor in Chief Technology Review

 Session 4: From Technology to Strategy

-3:30 pm Talk - A strategic view on AI // Andreas Liebl, Managing Director of applied AI, UnternehmerTUM
+4:20 pm Talk - A strategic view on AI // Ulrich Schlickewei, head of strategy applied AI

 Artificial intelligence as the final goal of machine learning is a remarkable technological advancement.
 It's implementation and capabilities however have strategic implications for companies.
 Business models will change and the challenges companies face on their path to AI adoption are unique.
 Andreas Liebl and his team have developed and tested a strategy framework to take the challenges on our way into the AI age.
 In his talk he moves from the technological argument towards an economic view and strategic questions.

 AI is not a product, it is a feature // Jackson Bond, Co-Founder, Chief Industry Evangelist, New Business relayr

 Becoming an AI-powered company is useless - unless you know exactly, what AI should do to your business outcomes.
 Implementing it means focussing on the results and not on the technology itself, and understanding that AI is just one part of a larger package.
 Jackson Bond will highlight cases from engineering companies, showing what it means to implement AI enabled solutions in industrial processes - and how you know if you need it.

 Why AI is much more than IT // Jens Ottnad, Manager Advance Development Networked Systems, TRUMPF Werkzeugmaschinen GmbH